Welcome to the Journalism & Mass Communication program at the University of Colorado Boulder.

 Program faculty members have major-market experience in TV, radio, newspaper, magazine and advertising.
 Among the faculty are leading researchers on communication policy, technology and social change, media, religion and culture, marketing and visual communication, international media development, audience behavior and mass media law.

-The director of the program is Chris Braider.
+The director of the program is Christopher Braider.

 The program is a leader in applying the latest mass communication technology.
 Students learn digital video and audio recording and editing, new-media design, efficient strategies for conducting online research and how to create advertising using the latest software.